langchain-ai/langchain-elastic/libs/elasticsearch/README.md

 )
 ```

-The `es_index` parameter can also take aliases.
+The `index_name` parameter can also accept aliases.
 This allows to use the
 [ILM: Manage the index lifecycle](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html)
 that we suggest to consider for managing retention and controlling cache growth.